jhuckaby/pixl-request/README.md

 Or you can set it per request in the `options` object, using `retryDelay` and `retryDelayMax` properties (both in milliseconds).

 Either way, for each retry after the first one, the retry delay is doubled, up to but not exceeding the max.
 So in the above example it would wait 250ms, 500ms, 1s, 2s, then 4s.
 If not specified, the default maximum retry delay is 30s.

+If a retryable HTTP response includes a valid `Retry-After` header, its delay replaces the configured delay for that retry.
+Both delay seconds and HTTP-date values are supported.

 # Compressed Responses